EUROSAI Working Group on Environmental Auditing

 EUROSAI WGEA has adopted the vision of INTOSAI WGEA.
 EUROSAI WGEA and its members share a commitment to use the power of public sector audits to leave a positive legacy for future generations by improving the management of natural resources and the environment, and the health and prosperity of the people of Europe.

 EUROSAI WGEA has a Steering Committee, whose purpose is to provide strategic direction and operational support to the work of the EUROSAI WGEA.
-Currently, the Steering Committee consists of 9 member SAIs and one observer, which is the INTOSAI WGEA, represented by SAI of Indonesia.
+Currently, the Steering Committee consists of 8 member SAIs and one observer: INTOSAI WGEA represented by SAI of Finland.